devnull-cz/c-prog-lang/modules/arrays-and-functions-2.md

 - #source array-variable-length.c

-- :heavy\_exclamation\_mark: Note that it generates more code which might be avoided with a choosing a reasonable constant, if possible.
+- :heavy\_exclamation\_mark: Note that it generates more code which might be avoided by choosing a reasonable constant, if possible.
 Also see [a rant from Linus](https://lkml.org/lkml/2018/3/7/621).

 ## K&R